-In our Tbx4 gene deletion/gene replacement assay, both Tbx4 and Tbx5 can rescue hindlimb formation equally well and a morphologically indistinguishable hindlimb is formed in each case, consistent with our previous observations that these genes have no role in determining forelimb or hindlimb morphologies in mouse (Duboc and Logan 2011b, Minguillon et al. 2005, Minguillon et al. 2009).
-Recently in an avian model, the pigeon, cis regulatory alleles mapping to Tbx5 (and Pitx1) have been mapped to loci associated with feathered feet which are believed to represent partial transformations from hindlimb to forelimb identity (Boer et al. 2019, Domyan et al. 2016).
+In our Tbx4 gene deletion/gene replacement assay, both Tbx4 and Tbx5 can rescue hindlimb formation equally well and a morphologically indistinguishable hindlimb is formed in each case, consistent with our previous observations that these genes have no role in determining forelimb or hindlimb morphologies in mouse (Duboc and Logan, 2011b; Minguillon et al., 2005, 2009).
+Recently, in an avian model, the pigeon, cis regulatory alleles mapping to Tbx5 (and Pitx1) have been mapped to loci associated with feathered feet that are believed to represent partial transformations from hindlimb to forelimb identity (Boer et al., 2019; Domyan et al., 2016).
 Whether this represents a difference between avians and mammals in how differences between forelimbs and hindlimb morphologies are established remains to be clarified.
-Significantly, the immediate downstream target of Tbx4/5, Fgf10, did not produce any detectable rescue of hindlimb formation indicating that Tbx targets other than Fgf10 are required to establish the FGF positive feedback-loop.
-Previously we have demonstrated that in the forelimb Tbx5 acts in a feed-forward loop with Sall4 to establish FGF signaling (Harvey and Logan 2006).
+Significantly, the immediate downstream target of Tbx4/5, Fgf10, did not produce any detectable rescue of hindlimb formation indicating that Tbx targets other than Fgf10 are required to establish the FGF positive-feedback loop.
+Previously, we have demonstrated that in the forelimb Tbx5 acts in a feed-forward loop with Sall4 to establish FGF signalling (Harvey and Logan, 2006).
 Our results are consistent with Tbx4 acting in an equivalent feed-forward mechanism in the hindlimb.

-In the rescue assays, we describe here and have reported previously (Duboc and Logan 2011b, Minguillon et al. 2005, Minguillon et al. 2009) Tbx4 and Tbx5 are equally efficient in rescuing either forelimb or hindlimb formation.
+In the rescue assays that we describe here and have reported previously (Duboc and Logan, 2011b; Minguillon et al., 2005, 2009), Tbx4 and Tbx5 are equally efficient in rescuing either forelimb or hindlimb formation.
 Therefore, it remains unclear if there is any functional advantage in acquiring the additional inputs of Pitx1 and Isl1/Ldb, in addition to Tbx4, for the regulation of Fgf10 in the hindlimb.
-In the context of limb evolution, these additional regulatory inputs provide alternative targets for modulation such as that described in stickleback pelvic fin reduction (Chan et al. 2010, Infante et al. 2013, Jones et al. 2012, Shapiro et al. 2004) and they enable reduction in pelvic (hindlimb) appendages without the pectoral appendages (forelimb) being affected.
+In the context of limb evolution, these additional regulatory inputs provide alternative targets for modulation, such as that described in stickleback pelvic fin reduction (Chan et al., 2010; Infante et al., 2013; Jones et al., 2012; Shapiro et al., 2004), and they enable reduction in pelvic (hindlimb) appendages without the pectoral appendages (forelimb) being affected.

-A novel mechanism for proximal, skeletal limb defects
+A mechanism for proximal, skeletal limb defects